 Clergy members, social workers, nurses, or marriage and family counselors who have received advanced training in helping people with grief may also offer grief counseling.

 Different types of online grief counseling have different costs.
 Some, such as forums, may be free to use, while some may run on donations.
-Others, such as video calls, are usually cheaper than traditional forms of therapy and may also be more cost effective.
+Others, such as video calls, are usually cheaper than traditional forms of therapy and may also be

 Some insurance plans may cover online therapy or therapy through apps, but a person should check this with their insurance provider.
 Some Employee Assistance Programs may also include access to grief counseling.